Learn Russian in the EU

 The program offers extensive excursions and social programs which aim at introducing students to the ethnic, historical, and cultural diversity of Daugavpils and Latvia in the context of their historical and contemporary relations with Russia.
 These can include short trips during working days as well as full-day trips on weekends.

-Students can choose to stay with Russian host families or in a hotel.
-The program recommends staying in a private room in a typical local Russian-speaking family, where students can take advantage of a friendly atmosphere to practice using Russian in a relaxed and natural way.
+The program recommends students stay with a local host family during their time abroad.
+Students will be staying in a private room in a typical local Russian-speaking family, where students can take advantage of a friendly atmosphere to practice using Russian in a relaxed and natural way.
+Learn Russian in the EU pre-screens all potential host families before placing students.
+Learn Russian in the EU will consider students living preferences and restrictions (allergies, diets, etc.) when placing students.

 The fall semester runs from September to December.
 The spring semester runs from February to May.
 Students can attend for the fall, spring, or academic year.